February 18, 2021

 Although Facebook Has Taken Positive Steps to Remediate Problem in Response to DFS's Inquiry, Internal Controls Need Further Improvement

-Governor Andrew M. Cuomo today accepted a New York State Department of Financial Services report detailing the findings of an investigation into the transmission of sensitive user data by application and website designers to Facebook.
+Governor Andrew M. Cuomo today accepted a DFS report detailing the findings of an investigation into the transmission of sensitive user data by application and website designers to Facebook.
 Following a report by the Wall Street Journal, the Governor directed DFS to perform an investigation which found that app developers regularly sent Facebook sensitive data, including medical and personal data, derived from consumers' usage of third-party websites and applications.
 The data was then shared with Facebook by app developers as part of Facebook's free online data analytics services.
 Though such data-sharing violated Facebook policy, Facebook took few steps to enforce the policy or to block the flow of sensitive data prior to the state's investigation.

 "Large internet companies have a duty to protect the privacy of their consumers - period," Governor Cuomo said.
 "A lack of universal standards and online regulation has led to unsolicited and predatory data collection and sharing which has compromised the privacy of countless New Yorkers and we're taking steps to hold these bad actors accountable and to create the strongest privacy protections in the nation."

 "Consumer protection is at the center of everything we do at DFS, and data privacy is increasingly important to consumers.
 Facebook instructed app developers and websites not to share medical, financial, and other sensitive personal consumer data but took no steps to police this rule," said Superintendent of Financial Services Linda A. Lacewell.
 "By continuing to do business with app developers that broke the rule, Facebook put itself in a position to profit from sensitive data that it was never supposed to receive in the first place.
 Consumers deserve better."